Genentech/g_ani/README.md

 ![DistNet](documentation/DistNet.jpg)

 The AngularNet uses a concatenation of the Atom types of three atoms.
-The distances between the first (center) atom and two neighbors as wall as the angle is included in each iput row.
+The distances between the first (center) atom and two neighbors as wall as the angle is included in each input row.
 The input to the radial net is similar but includes just two atoms and one distance.
 A cutoff function is used similar to the one used on the output of the RadialNet and AngleNet similar to the one used in the ANI NNP.
-The EnergyNet is similar in function and strcuture as one Atomic Netweork of the ANI NNP.
+The EnergyNet is similar in function and structure as one Atomic Netweork of the ANI NNP.
 A yaml file for a configuration of Distnet is given [here](data/nnp/dist3/d3.yml).

 This Network topology has advantages and disadvantages:

 Advantages:
 - Uses a single network for all atom types.
-Thus the network size does nto necessarily grom with an ingrease in supported atoms.
+Thus the network size does not necessarily grow with the third power of supported atom types.
-- Fewer prameter due the use of one single EnergyNet is needed.
+- Fewer parameter due the use of one single EnergyNet.
-- In our first preeliminary resutls a slight performance boost is observed.
+- In our first preliminary resutls a slight performance boost is observed.
 Note that this need further validation.

 Disadvantages:
-- the current implementation is 6-7 times slower than the gANI implementation.
-Given the more complex functional form as compared to using Beehler Parinaello type description possible improvements might be limited.
+- The current implementation is 6-7 times slower than the g_ANI implementation.
+Given the more complex functional form as compared to using Behler Parrinello type description possible improvements might be limited.
-- this is not as well tested as the gANI NNP.
+- This is not as well tested as the gA_NI NNP.

 ### Weights for the NNP described

-Weights for the gANI network can be found in the [data/nnp/ani22/bb](data/nnp/ani22/bb/) directory.
-Eight Models were obtimized using BOHB and can be used as an ensamble by specifying the [bb3.json](data/nnp/ani22/bb/bb.3.json) configuration file.
+Weights for the g_ANI network can be found in the [data/nnp/ani22/bb](data/nnp/ani22/bb/) directory.
+Eight Models were optimized using BOHB and can be used as an ensemble by specifying the [bb3.json](data/nnp/ani22/bb/bb.3.json) configuration file.
 Each model was trained on a different randomly selected 80% of the ANI2 dataset.
 Note that models differ in number of nodes and other parameters.
 This was done to increase the diversity of the network in the hope of improving the accuracy of the error estimate.

-Weights for one DistNet NNP are avaialble in [data/nnp/dist3/](data/nnp/dist3/).
-It can be used with the command lien tools by specifyin the [data/nnp/dist3/d3.yml](data/nnp/dist3/d3.yml) as configuration option.
-Note that becase this is not an ensamble model no uncertainties can be computed.
+Weights for one DistNet NNP are available in [data/nnp/dist3/](data/nnp/dist3/).
+It can be used with the command line tools by specifyin the [data/nnp/dist3/d3.yml](data/nnp/dist3/d3.yml) as configuration option.
+Note that because this is not an ensemble model no uncertainties can be computed.

 ## Credits
-gANI was created with the help and input of many colleagures at Genentech and outside of Genentech.
+g_ANI was created with the help and input of many colleagures at Genentech and outside of Genentech.
 I would like to acknowledge their contribution and thank them for all the inout and help!
 |                        |                       |
 |------------------------|-----------------------|